 Employers and policy makers have increasingly used default options in recent years to positively influence behavior, deploying one element of the “nudge” theory that won Chicago Booth’s Richard H. Thaler the 2017 Nobel Memorial Prize in Economic Sciences.
 When offering people program options, they include an automatic choice—the default that happens when people do nothing.
 A new employee doesn’t fill out forms to sign up for the retirement plan?
 No problem: that employee is simply enrolled in a predetermined default option.
-In this way, employers have vastly increased participation in retirement savings programs, and governments have slashed waiting lists for transplant organs by making people organ donors by default, among other instances.
+In this way, employers have vastly increased participation in retirement savings programs.

 Once people are participating in a default option, they can stick with it for years, suggests research by Booth’s Thaler and University of Miami’s Henrik Cronqvist and China Europe International Business School’s Frank Yu, both graduates of Booth’s PhD program.

 The researchers studied what happened when a Swedish government retirement savings program nudged the country’s working adults into a particular investment fund.
 The Swedish Premium Pension Plan, from 2000 through 2016, offered more than 7 million retirement savers a choice of 450-plus investment funds for their required paycheck deductions.
 Money from savers who didn’t make a choice went into a default fund, a low-fee option that mimicked a globally indexed equities fund.
 Savers who initially accepted the default were allowed to switch out of it at any time, but no investor was allowed to move money from other funds into the default fund.
 (This rule was changed in 2009.)

 In addition, the government and fund sponsors initially used expensive advertising campaigns to nudge investors to make their own choices.
 These campaigns fell off after 2001, once almost all eligible investors were enrolled.